nagato0519/DiaryApp/README.md

 - [ ] The data is stored with Firebase
 - [ ] User can enjoy cool animation button
 - [ ] User can delete data
+- [ ] It can adjust to Dark mode and light mode

 ### App Walkthrough GIF
 Here's a walkthrough of implemented user stories: